ncou/injector/README.md

 ## License

 The Chiron Injector is free software.
-It is released under the terms of the BSD License.
+It is released under the terms of the MIT License.
 Please see [`LICENSE`](./LICENSE.md) for more information.